shaurobi/flaskapp/README.md

-# YourApp
+# Basic Flask App

-This app can be used as a template for building a basic flask app.
+This is a basic Flask app, usable for an OAuth flow demonstration in conjunction with Webex

-NOTE: Rename template.env to .env if you want to load your environment variables in this file.
+original credit goes to Brendon Pinniger for the code foundation